Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 - X-ray – A detailed visual imagery or sonogram is necessary to determine prostatitis or any urinary tract problems.
 That’s why a doctor may suggest you do a CT scan.
 With an ultrasound image, doctors can scan the prostate or urinary tract for a possible infection.

-Depending on your diagnostics results, you may receive empirical antibiotics or alpha-blockers for 4 to 6 weeks.
+Depending on the results of your diagnostic, you may receive empirical antibiotics or alpha-blockers for 4 to 6 weeks.
 If you feel any pain from the infection, the doctor may suggest NSAIDs with simple analgesics.

 Step 2: Follow Up